Nebraska Truck Weight Limits

 Understanding the Federal Bridge Formula

 The Federal Bridge Formula is integral to determining safe weight limits, especially for vehicles crossing bridges.
 It calculates the maximum allowable weight based on the axle spacing and total length of the vehicle, ensuring that bridges are not subjected to undue stress.
+This formula is key for ensuring that heavy haul transport in Nebraska remains compliant.

 Application of the Bridge Chart in Nebraska